holger1411/AstroStorm/README.md

 - Astro configuration is in `astro.config.mjs`
 - Tailwind CSS configuration is in `tailwind.config.mjs`
 - TypeScript configuration is in `tsconfig.json`

+## Components

+AstroStorm includes a variety of pre-built components to help you quickly create web pages:

+### Section Components

+- HeroSimpleCentered: A centered hero section
+- HeroFullBottomLeft: A full-width hero section with content aligned to the bottom left
+- SimpleStats: A section for displaying key statistics
+- CenteredTwoByTwoFeature: A feature grid with a 2x2 layout
+- TestimonialSimpleCentered: A centered testimonial section
+- Faq: A frequently asked questions section

+### UI Components

+- LinkButton: A customizable button component that can act as a link

 ## License